 Information about the Coronavirus and Covid-19

-The summer study period, the retake exam period in August and the introduction of new students will take place by distance as planned.
-Thereafter Mälardalen University (MDH) will phase in a gradual return to education on campus.
+During the autumn semester Mälardalen University (MDH) will phase in a gradual return to education on campus.
 In October, university operations will follow regular course instances and syllabuses.

 For your safety

 MDH has taken a number of measures to reduce the risk of infection spreading.
 In order for the campus to remain open, it is important that everyone follows the directives: